v-zhuravlev/zbx_template_pack/in/linux/README.md

 ### SNMP agent

-Install snmpd agent on Linux OS, enable SNMPv2. change {$SNMP_COMMUNITY} on the host level in Zabbix.
+Install snmpd agent on Linux OS, enable SNMPv2.
+Make sure access to UCD-SNMP-MIB is enabled in snmpd.
+Change {$SNMP_COMMUNITY} on the host level in Zabbix.

-## Zabix configuration
+## Zabbix configuration

 Change those macros on host level if needed: